jayfiveshin/msci_541_hw_1/README.markdown

-#This is the project file for MSCI 541: Information Retrieval Homework #1.
+#This is the project file for MSCI 541: Information Retrieval Homework.